 What Types Of Featured Snippets Are There?

 Featured Snippets come in different formats depending on the type of content on the webpage the answer is taken from and also on the type of search query the user is performing.

 Featured Snippet Examples

-The paragraph snippet can be displayed with or without an image.
-Snippets of this type are taken from all types of websites including authoritative sites like Wikipedia.
+You can display a paragraph snippet with or without an image.
+Snippets of this type are taken from all types of websites including authoritative sites, such as Wikipedia.
 However, this doesn’t mean you don’t stand a chance at claiming it that position.